Murdoch Stewart, Duke of Albany: Arrest

 Murdoch was arrested, along with his younger son Lord Alexander Stewart.
 Albany was at first confined in the castle at St. Andrews and afterwards transferred to Caerlaverock Castle.
 His wife Isabella was captured in the family's fortified castle of Doune, their favourite residence, and committed to Tantallon Castle.

 James's older brother David Stewart, Duke of Rothesay had died young, in Falkland Castle, while in the care of Murdoch's father, Robert Stewart, Duke of Albany.
 Though Albany had been exonerated by Parliament, the suspicion of foul play remained.
 Moreover, neither Duke Robert nor his son Murdoch had exerted themselves in negotiating James's release while in English captivity.
 This may well have left James with the suspicion that the Albany Stewarts had personal designs on the throne of Scotland.

 At this time Albany's other son Walter was already in prison.
 James, Murdoch's youngest son (also known as James the Fat), escaped arrest. and fled into the Lennox, where he began to organise a revolt, leading men of Lennox and Argyll in open rebellion against the crown.
 He attacked and burned the burgh of Dumbarton with much loss of life.
-This resort to violence by Albany's youngest son may spurred the king into bring a charge of treason against the Albany Stewarts, however, it is likely there was other evidence (no longer extant) for him to have gained the support of the leading magnates.
+This resort to violence by Albany's youngest son may spurred the king into bringing a charge of treason against the Albany Stewarts, however, it is likely there was other evidence (no longer extant) for him to have gained the support of the leading magnates.

 Trial and execution

 Duke Murdoch, his sons Walter and Alexander, and Duncan, Earl of Lennox were in Stirling Castle for their trial on 18 May 1425, at a prorogued parliament in the presence of the King.
-An assize of seven earls and fourteen lesser nobles heard the evidence that linked the prisoners to the rebellion in the Lennox—in a trial lasting just one day the four men were found guilty of treason.

-The jury which condemned them was composed of 21 knights and Peers, including Albany's half uncle Walter Stewart, Earl of Atholl, first cousin Alexander Stewart, Earl of Mar, first cousins once removed Archibald Douglas, 5th Earl of Douglas, and Alexander, Earl of Ross and Lord of the Isles.
+An assize of seven earls and fourteen lesser nobles – including Albany's half uncle Walter Stewart, Earl of Atholl, first cousin Alexander Stewart, Earl of Mar, first cousins once removed Archibald Douglas, 5th Earl of Douglas, and Alexander, Earl of Ross and Lord of the Isles – heard the evidence that linked the prisoners to the rebellion in the Lennox – in a trial lasting just one day the four men were found guilty of treason.

-Walter was condemned on 24 May.
+Walter was condemned on 24 May 1425.
 Albany and his son Alexander were tried before the same jury the following day.
 All the prisoners were publicly beheaded on Heading Hill "in front of" Stirling Castle.
 Albany was attainted and all of his peerage titles were forfeited.
 He was buried at Blackfriars' Church, Stirling.

 In the destruction of his close family, the Albany Stewarts, James I gained the substantial rents from the family's three forfeited earldoms of Fife, Menteith and Lennox, a blow from which the Albany Stewarts never recovered.
 More importantly, he secured his reign from the threat which had been constantly posed to him by the Albany Stewarts since his older brother's death, probably at their hands, decades before.